element-hq/matrix-authentication-service/docs/setup/database.md

 Although it may be possible to run with earlier versions, it is recommended to use **PostgreSQL 13** or later.
 Connection to the database is configured in the [`database`](../reference/configuration.md#database) section of the configuration file.

+## A warning about database pooling software

+MAS must not be connected to a database pooler (such as pgBouncer or pgCat) when it is configured in transaction pooling mode.
+This is because MAS uses advisory locks, which are not compatible with transaction pooling.

+You should instead configure such poolers in session pooling mode.

 ## Set up a database

 You will need to create a dedicated PostgreSQL database for the service.